 Project Life and Longevity in the Mid West

 The first thing the company needed to do was test the productivity potential of the Waitsia field.
 Were both of the reservoirs equally good?

 Gas production started from two wells in 2016, testing each reservoir separately so that productivity could be determined.
 The results have been excellent.

 Around 10 TJ of gas has been produced every day since August 2016.
 That’s enough to supply hot water to over 211,000 homes every day.

 During this extended production test MEPAU formed a detailed understanding of the reservoir and how best to develop it.
 At the same time further appraisal drilling confirmed a larger volume of gas, the result being Stage 1 Expansion, which began construction in January 2020, and the proposed Stage 2 of the Waitsia project.
-Stage 2 is currently in the planning and design phase and is expected to be a much larger development than Stage 1 resulting in our continued presence and activity in the Mid West well into the future.
+Stage 2 is nearing the end of the planning and design phase and will be a much larger development than Stage 1 resulting in our continued presence and activity in the Mid West well into the future.

 The calculated size of the Waitsia field has increased considerably since first production in August 2016.
 MEPAU drilled and flow-tested more wells as preparations for Stage 2 continued.

 It’s an exciting time for Mitsui E&P Australia and for the Dongara-Port Denison region.